detsikas/VideoProcessing/README.md

 # Frameworks used
 MediaCodec, MediaExtractor
 # Description
-The application extracts the first 10 frames of the first video track of a video file, applies some custom processing on each frame and saves it in DCIM/VideoProcessing
+The application extracts the first 10 frames of the first video track of a video file, applies some custom processing on each frame and saves it in DCIM/VideoProcessing.

+Frame extraction, decoding and encoding are done asynchronously.

-The processing is done with OpenGL.
+The frame processing is done with OpenGL.

 The number of frames extracted is a integer resource and can easily be changed.